Publications & Presentations

 •

-Du, B., Pfiffner, A. The co-variance of acoustic cues and lip gestures in the production of the Mandarin sibilant contrast.
-Resubmitted to
+Du, B., Pfiffner, A. (In press).
+The co-variance of acoustic cues and lip gestures in the production of the Mandarin sibilant contrast.

 • Yu, X., Van Hoey, T., Tan, F.,